AyeshaShamail/netflix-gpt/README.md

--- Show popular movies list on browse page using custom hook --Show Top rated movies list on browse page using custom hook --Show Upcoming movies list on browse page using custom hook
+-- Show popular movies list on browse page using custom hook --Show Top rated movies list on browse page using custom hook --Show Upcoming movies list on browse page using custom hook -- Build GPT search
+-- create GptSearch component
+-- Create new slice for GPT search
+-- `Multilingual feature is added in GPTSearch page`

 # Features when signed-in